d12frosted/elpa-mirror/gnu/consult-readme.txt

     will be used for `completion-at-point'.
 This function is particularly useful in combination with Vertico or Icomplete, since these UIs do not provide their own `completion-in-region-function'.
-Selectrum already comes with its
+Selectrum provides its own function
-    own function similar to `consult-completion-in-region'.
-If you use the default `*Completions*' UI, note that
-    `consult-completion-in-region' is not useful.
+    similar to `consult-completion-in-region'.
+If you use the default `*Completions*' UI, note that `consult-completion-in-region' is not useful.
     ┌────
     │ ;; Use `consult-completion-in-region' if Vertico is enabled.
     │ ;; Otherwise use the default `completion--in-region' function.